- COVID-19 Response

 - Our COVID-19 service hotline will remain in effect for those who need assistance.
 The phone number is 207-284-9020, and the line will be monitored between 8 AM to 4 PM.
 If it goes to voicemail, a member of our staff will respond to your message as soon as possible.

-- All vehicles with expired registrations owned by residents of Biddeford must be registered by June 30, 2020.
+- The registration deadline for all vehicles with expired registrations owned by residents of Biddeford was June 30, 2020.
 More info...

 - The City Council approved a 60-day deferment of interest for property taxes and personal property taxes.
-Interest began accruing after June 8, 2020.
+Interest began accruing as of June 8, 2020.

 - The City of Biddeford has announced a temporary ordinance allowing public space to be used for outdoor operations of retail businesses and restaurants.
 Learn more...

-- Parking permit fees for existing permit holders have been waived for the month of June.
+- Parking permit fees for existing permit holders were waived for the months of May and June.
+All parking costs and restrictions are back in effect at this time.

 - The State of Maine entered the third stage of a four-stage gradual reopening of the state beginning on July 1, 2020.